 An infrared (IR) camera is a versatile, lightweight and innovative device that enhances our understanding of a building’s different systems and components.
 Its ability to read heat as color and display this information, we can present our findings to homeowners in a way we can easily understand.
 This makes the IR camera an important tool for Gulf Coast Inspections to have in our equipment arsenal.

 The International Association of Certified Home Inspectors (InterNACHI) has certified us in thermal imaging.
-This means our inspectors have completed specialized training and they know how to spot trouble areas where this imaging is important.
+This means we have completed specialized training and we know how to spot trouble areas where this imaging is important.

 Why Thermal Imaging Matters:

 Thermal imaging allows us to capture more information than what is visible to the human eye.
 It can reveal hidden issues such as moisture in walls and ceilings, places your home is leaking air (and losing energy), even clogs in plumbing systems.
 It’s effective at finding things where access is difficult, such as behind dishwashers and appliances.

 Our infrared cameras also can locate hot spots, including overloaded circuits, overheated equipment and electrical faults.
 They can help identify pest infestations, too.
 And at the end of your inspection, you’ll receive photo documentation so you can see any issues, along with a full explanation.

 Common Infrared Inspection Applications Include:

 - Thermal insulation inspection scans

 - HVAC component scans